 Peter Rudiak-Gould

-As a doctoral student in Anthropology at Oxford University, I study indigenous reactions to the threat of climate change using ethnographic methods.
-My doctoral thesis will be based on 19 months spent in the Marshall Islands, including 7 months of fieldwork devoted to this topic, and extensive interviews in the Marshallese language.
+I studied these and other questions as an Assistant Professor Status-Only at the University of Toronto, a Mellon Postdoctoral Fellow at McGill University, and a doctoral student at Oxford University.
+My research uses ethnographic methods to examine indigenous responses to the threat of climate change.
+It is based on 19 months spent in the Marshall Islands, including 7 months of fieldwork devoted to this topic, and extensive interviews in the Marshallese language.

-I have also completed a pilot project on climate change reactions among the Sami, the indigenous people of northernmost Europe, as a visiting researcher at the University of Tromsø, Norway.
+I also conducted a short project on climate change perceptions among the Sami, the indigenous people of northern Scandinavia, as a Visiting Researcher at the University of Tromsø, Norway.

 Practical Marshallese